-BRIDGE is a cooperation group involving 44 Low Carbon Energy (LCE) Smart-Grid and Energy Storage projects funded under the Horizon 2020 program over the last four years (2014-2017).
-It aims to foster the exchange of information, experience, knowledge and best practices among its members.
+BRIDGE is a cooperation group involving 64 projects in the areas of Smart Grid, Energy Storage, Islands, and Digitalisation funded under the Horizon 2020 program over the last 5 years (2014-2019).
+It aims at fostering the exchange of information, experience, knowledge and best practices among its members.

 BRIDGE wants to provide field experience, feedback and lessons learned from the participating projects to help overcome the barriers to effective innovation.
-It aims to gather coordinated, balanced and coherent recommendations to strengthen the messages and maximize their impacts towards policy makers in view of removing barriers to innovation deployment.
+It aims at gathering coordinated, balanced and coherent recommendations to strengthen the messages and maximize their impacts towards policy makers in view of removing barriers to innovation deployment.